 If you test negative after exposure

-- It is important you finish the quarantine period because symptoms can still occur up to 14 days after exposure to a positive person.
+- It is important you continue to monitor for symptoms and wear a mask regularly, because symptoms can still occur up to 14 days after exposure to a positive person.